The Twins (Albanian tale): The king dies and the twins leave

 When the twins are nineteen years old, the king becomes ill and realizes that he was joined by the ora.
-He summons his sons to his bedside, reminding them that they have royal blood and to love each other, take care of their mother, and do good.
+He summons his sons to his bedside, reminding them that they have royal blood, to love each other, to take care of their mother, and to do good.
 Before dying, he gives each of them one of his gold rings.
 They bury him with his weapons, mourning him for nine days and nights.
 The queen grieves for her husband, but her sons comfort her as they promised their father.
 After mourning, the queen returns to spinning linen and wool; the brothers hire a farmer to work in the garden, and his wife does the housework.

 A year later, Zjerma tells Handa that he wants to travel the world to win fame and conquer their father's kingdom so they could regain their ancestors' glory.
 He suggests girding their silver swords, mounting their steeds, taking their two dogs (who are unafraid to attack a drangue), and leaving their home.
 He is unconcerned about their mother, who is old but healthy and has people helping her.
 Handa accepts his brother's proposal, so they say goodbye to their mother and leave with the horses and dogs.

 On their journey, they come to a water source at the foot of a flowering almond tree where the road splits.
 They decide to separate and follow their fate according to the choice of the horses, vowing to reunite there every year on the same day.
 If one of the twins was in danger and needed help from the other, the gem in the ring would lose its brightness and turn black.
 The two brothers hug each other; Zjerma's horse takes the right path, and Handa's the left.